Brandtweary/Cyberorganism/README.md

 Cyberorganism is a specialized chat interface for knowledge graphs, built as a fork of [AIChat](https://github.com/sigoden/aichat).
 It enhances AIChat's capabilities with features specifically designed for interacting with and navigating knowledge graphs.

+All Cyberorganism-specific code is isolated in the `extensions` directory, making it easy to maintain compatibility with the upstream AIChat project.
+Each extension provides specific functionality that enhances the core capabilities of the base application.

+### Available Extensions

+- [PKM Knowledge Graph](./extensions/pkm_knowledge_graph) - Enables AI agents to access and query knowledge graphs populated from Personal Knowledge Management (PKM) tools like Logseq, providing RAG capabilities with the user's personal knowledge base.

 ## Install

 ### From Source